Step 10. Specify Guest Processing Settings

 - By default, Veeam Backup & Replication uses the same credentials for all VMs in the job.
 If some VM requires a different user account, click Credentials and enter custom credentials for the VM.

-- If you have added Microsoft Windows VMs to the job, specify which guest interaction proxy Veeam Backup & Replication can use to deploy the runtime process on the VM guest OS.
+- If you have added Microsoft Windows VMs to the job, specify which guest interaction proxy Veeam Backup & Replication can use to deploy the non-persistent runtime components or connect to (if necessary, deploy) persistent agent components on the VM guest OS.
 On the right of the Guest interaction proxy field, click Choose.

 - Leave Automatic selection to let Veeam Backup & Replication automatically select the guest interaction proxy.